digitaldonkey/open-source-event-calendar/readme.md

-=== Open Source Event Calendar ===
+# Osec - Open Source Event Calendar
-Contributors: digitaldonkey, hubrik, vtowel, yani.iliev, nicolapeluchetti, jbutkus, lpawlik, bangelov
-Tags: calendar, events, ics, ics feed, wordpress ical importer, google, block calendar, ical, iCalendar, all-in-one, events sync, events widget, calendar widget, Osec, Open source Event Calendar Requires WordPress at least: 6.6
-Tested up to: 6.7.1
-Requires PHP: 8.2
-Stable tag: 1.0.0
-License: GNU General Public License, version 3 (GPL-3.0)

-A calendar system with many views, upcoming events widget, color-coded categories, recurrence, and import/export of .ics feeds.

-== Description ==
+### Description

-The [Open Source Event Calendar]() is based on the Timely All-in-one-event-calendar version v2.3.4. by [Timely](http://time.ly/).
+The [Open Source Event Calendar](https://github.com/digitaldonkey/open-source-event-calendar) is based on the Timely All-in-one-event-calendar version v2.3.4. by [Timely](http://time.ly/).
 The calendar system combines clean visual design with a basic set of features to create share and aggregate Events in WordPress.
 Ical import is possible.

 This Plugin is open source software in traditional sense.
 I pledge this plugin will not urge you to connect to any proprietary/payed service to use described features.